-- Godparents must be Confirmed, practicing Catholics over the age of sixteen (If there are two godparents - only one of the them needs to meet this requirement).
+- A Godparent must be a Confirmed, practicing Catholic over the age of sixteen (If there are two godparents - only one of the them needs to meet this requirement).
 Only one godparent is required but if two are chosen only one from each gender is allowed.

 - Members of other Christian churches may serve as Christian witnesses as long as there is also one eligible godparent.

 - Godparents who are not members of HNJ parish are asked to present a Sponsor Certificate from their own parish at the time the baptism is scheduled.

 - Parents attend a one session parent program before scheduling the baptism of their child.

 - Meetings are offered on the first Sunday of February, April, June, August, October and December from 10:00-11:30 am in Rm.
 3. (A meeting must be completed before the Baptism date.)

-- Several months before the child is born, parents should call the Parish Office to sign up for a class or complete the forms below.
-A nursery (Treasures of the Son) is available during these meetings.
+- Several months before the child is born, parents should call the Life Center Office to sign up for a class or complete the forms below.
+A nursery (Treasures of the Son) is available during this meeting.

 - Infant Baptisms are celebrated after the 12:15 Noon Mass on the second and last Sundays of each month.